nawab312/AWS/AWS_ELB/Notes.md

   - *Flow Hash:* (For NLB) Uses network flow information to ensure the same client is consistently routed to the same target.

 ### Headers in AWS ALB ###
 Headers in ALB (Application Load Balancer) are **extra pieces of information** that **travel with HTTP requests and responses**.
-These headers help ALB make decisions about **where to send traffic, how to secure requests, and how to balance the load among servers**.
+These headers help ALB make decisions about **where to send traffic, how to secure requests, and how to balance the load** among servers.

 **Types of Headers in ALB**
 - **Request Headers** These are headers sent by the client (browser, API, or service) to ALB.
 ALB can use these headers for routing and security rules.
 How ALB Uses Request Headers: